heykieran/xl-parse-clj/README.md

        (filter #(false? (:ok? %))))
 ```

-should return an empty sequence if all the tests pass.
+should return an empty sequence, if all the tests pass.

 ## Working with Excel Workbooks